CFD Pivot Points

 Pivot Points

-CFD Trend Direction: Combined with other CFD Trading analysis techniquesmethods such as overbought oversold oscillators, volatility measurements, etc., the central point may be useful in determining the general trending direction of the market.
+CFD Trend Direction: Combined with other CFD Trading analysis techniques such as overbought/oversold oscillators, volatility measurements, etc., the central point may be useful in determining the general trending direction of the market.
 Trades are only taken in direction of the CFD trend.
-Buy trades occur only when the price is above the central point and sell trades occur only when the price is below the center pivot point.
+Buy trades occur only when the cfds price is above the central point and sell cfds trades occur only when the cfds price is below the central pivot.

-CFD Price Break-outs: In price breakouts, a bullish buy signal occurs when the price breaks up through the central point or one of the resistance levels (typically Resistance Zone 1).
-A short sell signal occurs when price breaks down through the center point point or one of the support levels (typically Support Area 1).
+CFD Price Breakouts: In cfds price breakouts, a bullish buy cfd signal occurs when the cfds price breaks up through the central point or one of the resistance levels (typically Resistance 1).
+A short sell cfd signal occurs when cfds price breaks down through the central point or one of the support levels (typically Support 1).

-CFD Trend Reversals: In cfd trend reversals, a buy signal occurs when the price moves towards a support level, gets very near to it, touches it, or only moves slightly through this point, & then reverses and starts moving in the other direction.
+CFD Trend Reversals: In cfd trend reversals, a buy cfd signal occurs when the cfds price moves towards a support level, gets very close to it, touches it, or moves only slightly through it, and then reverses and starts moving in the other direction.

 https://c.mql5.com/21/9/pro4x_pivot_lines.mq4

-NB: Once you add it to your MT4 Trading Software, the indicator has extra lines referred to as MidPoints, to remove the additional lines open MQL4 Meta Editor(shortcut keyboard key - press F4), & change line 16 from:
+NB: Once you add it to your MT4, the technical indicator has additional lines named Mid-Points, to remove the additional lines open MQL4 Meta Editor(shortcut keyboard key - press F4), and change line 16 from:

 To

-Then Press Compile button again, and it will then appear as shown on www.tradegoldtrading.com web site.
+Then Press Compile button again, and it will then appear as exactly illustrated on www.tradegoldtrading.com web site.